benoitlahoz/isf-transitions/README.md

 ### Usage

-Clone the repository and copy / paste the `converted` folder to your ISF directory.
+Download the latest release or clone the repository and copy / paste the `converted` folder's content to your ISF directory.

 You can also run